 6. Acquire Olive Oil

 Olive oil is approved for SchoolFood use and it is a great way to improve the healthfulness and taste of many lunch items.
-Please Note: Only a specific type of olive oil is approved for donation-Whole Foods Market, 365 Everyday Value 100% Italian olive oil blend.
+Please Note: Only a specific type of olive oil is approved for donation-Whole Foods Market, 365 Everyday Value olive oil.
 If you purchase a case (12 bottles), you can receive a 10% discount.
 Schools should keep monthly records of quantities purchased and used.

 7. Order Biodegradable Pulp Trays

 Meet with your SchoolFood Manager to discuss how many trays are needed; the quantity should cover one month of service (breakfast, lunch, snack, and dinner).
 The tray order will ship as soon as SchoolFood receives the check; trays are delivered within one week.
 The cost is $9.13 per case of 250 pulp trays (vs. $7.63 per 250 styrofoam trays).

 Submit a purchase order or send a school check to:

 In addition to bringing scratch cooking to your school through WITS Cook for Kids program, the Office of SchoolFood has a long list of scratch cooked recipes available.
 Ask your SchoolFood Manager to see the list and integrate them into your menu.
 This will initially require additional work from your SchoolFood Manager and cook, so please show appreciation for their efforts to help you build a healthier school.

 Work with your school to order grass fed beef through the SchoolFood Manager and integrate it into the scratch cooked recipes (pasta Bolognese, chili with meat, picadillo).
 This will require additional funds (approximately $5.00/pound with a minimum order of 180 pounds).
 The minimum grass fed beef order can serve a school of 500 children approximately two meals.